rafed/rafed.github.io/content/other/martial_arts.md

   columns: '2'
 ---

-Martial arts is one of my biggest obsessions.
-I started learning Judo and Karate since I was 16.
-I also tried self teaching myself techniques of other martial arts.
-Although now I can't manage enough time to practice it regularly, I still often learn and practice a little bit of this and that.
+I've been a big fan of martial arts.
+I actively learned Judo and Karate from a Dojo.
+Additionally I've tried self learning techniques of other martial arts such as Tae Kwon Do, Boxing, etc. Finding time for practicing nowadays have now become difficult.
+However, I still dream of going back to a dojo, break my sweat, and spar again.